15532th/avtdl/README.md

 ***

-Note, that all plugins entities are stateful in a sense that if certain entity of specific plugin is used in multiple chains, _all_ instances will produce all records consumed by _any_ of them.
+Note, that all plugin entities are stateful, in a sense that if a certain entity of specific plugin is used in multiple chains, _all_ instances will produce all records consumed by _any_ of them.

 In its simplest form, a `chain` includes one monitor, zero or more `filters` and ends with an `action`.
 It is possible to list multiple `monitors` sequentially in one `chain`: